thedataflows/pimp-my-cachyos/README.md

 Yaml is easier to parse and filter with tools like [yq](https://mikefarah.gitbook.io/yq), and human readable when compared to json.
 Thought about TOML, but I am not yet satisfied with existing editing tools for scripting.

+### Why not nix?

+I don't yet like it and do not have the time to learn it.

 ## Design

 - `pmc.sh` is a wrapper around `go-task` that allows to run all tasks with a single command.